 VICTORIAN MODERN ADDITION

 In a leafy Boston suburb known for its well-preserved houses, this modest Victorian has been reimagined for modern living.
 What once felt closed and compartmentalized is now open, light-filled, and connected—an interplay of old and new, crafted for a young couple who saw promise in its charm and scale but needed it to live on modern terms.
+At the heart of the renovation is a modern addition that opens to the rear garden, wrapped in horizontal slats that filter light and create privacy.

-At the heart of the renovation is an added glass pavilion that opens to the rear garden, wrapped with horizontal slats that filter light and create privacy.
-A narrow glass bridge boldly links this new pavilion to the original house, its 3-foot gap inviting daylight deep into the lower level.
-Beneath, a formerly dark basement now holds a family room with 9’ ceilings and a home office bathed in natural light.
+Inside, a narrow glass bridge boldly links this new pavilion to the original house, the 3-foot gap inviting daylight deep into the lower level.
+Beneath, a formerly dark basement now holds a family room with 9’-foot ceilings and a home office bathed in natural light.
 On the main level, the pavilion’s living room extends daily life into the landscape while connecting generously to a new kitchen and dining area.
+Upstairs, reconfigured rooms form a tranquil primary suite, guest quarters, and a small laundry—spaces tailored for contemporary living within the home’s historic envelope.
+The result is a dialogue between eras: a Victorian reborn through clarity, light, and the quiet precision of modern design.

 Location | Newton, MA